Bearer/bearer/docs/reference/installation.md

 curl -sfL https://raw.githubusercontent.com/Bearer/bearer/main/contrib/install.sh | sh -s -- -b /usr/local/bin
 ```

 For MacOS we only support 12+ (Monterey) and later.
-For older versions we recommend using docker.
+For older versions we recommend using Docker.

 ### Homebrew